boabangf/Variational-Quantum-Algorithms-Quantum-Machine-Learning/README.md

 **Telecommunication Applications Reference**

  Abraham, H., et al, “Qiskit: An Open-Source Framework for Quantum Computing (Version 0.7.2).
 Zenodo.,” 2019.

- A. S. Cacciapuoti, et al, “When Entanglement Meets Classical Communications: Quantum Teleportation for the Quantum Internet,” IEEE
-Trans.
-Commun., vol. 68, no. 6, pp. 3808-3833, June 2020.
+Silvirianti and G. Kaddoum, "Quantum Adaptive Learning for Coverage Optimization in LEO Satellite Network," ICC 2025 - IEEE International Conference on Communications, Montreal, QC, Canada, 2025, pp. 2382-2387

 A. A. Okine, Silvirianti and G. Kaddoum, "Quantum Machine Learning for Multi-Robot-Assisted Tactical Augmented Reality," in IEEE Internet of Things Magazine, vol. 8, no. 2, pp. 46-53, March 2025,

-S. Abbas, A. Sultana and G. Kaddoum, "Quantum-Safe Blockchain in Hyperledger Fabric," in IEEE Networking Letters, vol. 7, no. 1, pp. 61-65, March 2025, doi: 10.1109/LNET.2024.3522966

-Jaiswal, Ankita, et al. "Quantum learning-enabled green communication for next-generation wireless systems."
-IEEE Transactions on Green Communications and Networking 5.3 (2021): 1015-1028.